Corby Business Academy puts a lot of emphasis in online safety and ensuring that all students understand the risks that the Internet brings.

 We have assemblies that remind the students of the dangers which they face when publishing content online, particularly on social media websites.

 Corby Business Academy takes preventative measures such as blocking all inappropriate websites on the computers, laptops and tablets.
-The Internet usage within Brooke Weston is also monitored.
+The Internet usage within Corby Business Academy is also monitored.

 Most mobile devices can connect to the Internet whether it is through a wired connection, 4G or WiFi.
 It is a lot easier to conceal what they are doing on a mobile device.